groupdocs-search/GroupDocs.Search-for-.NET/Docs/content/search/net/developer-guide/advanced-usage/managing-dictionaries/alias-dictionary.md

 productName: GroupDocs.Search for .NET
 hideChildren: False
 ---
 An instance of the [AliasDictionary](https://apireference.groupdocs.com/net/search/groupdocs.search.dictionaries/aliasdictionary) class contains all the aliases defined in an index.
-Information on using aliases to search is provided on the [Alias dictionary]({{< ref "search/net/developer-guide/advanced-usage/managing-dictionaries/alias-dictionary.md" >}}) page.
+Information on using aliases to search is provided on the [Using aliases]({{< ref "search/net/developer-guide/advanced-usage/searching/using-aliases.md" >}}) page.

 To get the number of existing aliases, use the [Count](https://apireference.groupdocs.com/net/search/groupdocs.search.dictionaries/aliasdictionary/properties/count) property.